Darnell Furlong: Swindon Town (loan)

 On 12 August 2016, Furlong joined League One side Swindon Town on a season-long loan.
 A day later, Furlong made his debut in a 3–1 defeat against Chesterfield, in which he netted Swindon's consolation goal in the 88th minute, the first competitive professional goal of his career.
 On 18 October 2016, Furlong opened the scoring for the Robins in the 24th minute, as Swindon went on to defeat Rochdale 3–0.
-He was recalled by QPR on 2 January 2017, having started in all but 3 of Swindon's league games, and appearing in all but 1, from the time of his arrival, until his departure.
+He was recalled by QPR on 2 January 2017, having started in all but three of Swindon's league games, and appearing in all but 1, from the time of his arrival, until his departure.

 Return to Queens Park Rangers

-After Furlong was recalled from his loan at Swindon, he returned to the starting line up on 12 January 2017 (his first league appearance for the club in almost 2 years) as QPR pulled off an upset against promotion hopefuls Reading, 1–0 away from home, in which Furlong played the full 90 minutes.
+After Furlong was recalled from his loan at Swindon, he returned to the starting line up on 12 January 2017 (his first league appearance for the club in almost two years) as QPR pulled off an upset against promotion hopefuls Reading, 1–0 away from home, in which Furlong played the full 90 minutes.
 Under new boss Ian Holloway, Furlong saw a prolonged duration in the side in the form of a right back/right wing back.
 Shortly after returning from his loan spell, Furlong's sudden involvement with the first team earned him a two-year contract extension until the summer of 2019.
 On the contract extension, Furlong said "it's a massive boost for me personally and a fresh chance.
 I've really enjoyed the last few weeks and it's given me a taste of first team football at QPR.
 I've signed this new deal and I can really focus on kicking on."
 He scored his first goal for QPR in an EFL Cup tie against Brentford on 22 August 2017.

 West Bromwich Albion

 On 23 July 2019, Furlong signed for West Bromwich Albion for an undisclosed fee, signing a four-year deal with the club.
-He scored his first goal for West Brom against Huddersfield Town on 22 September 2019.
+He made his debut for the club on 13 August 2019 in the EFL Cup, in a 2–1 defeat to Millwall.
+He scored his first goal for West Bromwich Albion against Huddersfield Town in the Championship on 22 September 2019.
+His first Premier League goal came on 12 December 2020, in a 2–1 defeat to Newcastle United.

+On 5 August 2021, Furlong signed a new four-year contract until 2025.
+On 18 October 2024, he signed a further contract extension until 2027.

+Ipswich Town

+On 28 August 2025, Furlong joined Ipswich Town on a three-year contract for a reported £4 million fee.
+He made his debut for the club on 12 September 2025, in a 5–0 win against Sheffield United.